AbuseIO/AbuseIO/docs/installation.md

 In the above install example, bind is installed and you only need to update your /etc/resolv.conf (or with newer ubuntu versions the /etc/network/interfaces) to use 127.0.0.1 as the FIRST resolver -- but make sure you leave a 2nd or 3rd with your 'normal' resolvers.

+### Finalizing configuration

+Once completed there are a few settings you will need to configure.

+Start with `/opt/abuseio/config/main.php` to and copy the main.php into the `/opt/abuseio/config/$ENV` folder. then setup stuff like the sender of your e-mails, where to bounce, etc in the file `/opt/abuseio/config/$ENV/main.php`.

+Also if you have changed the username and/or group where you run AbuseIO under, you will need to update the config `/opt/abuseio/config/app.php` as well.

+Creating a copy into the #ENV folder with the giving example from above you create a 'override' from the default config where you copied it from.
+Its a overlay override method.
+So only variables in your override config you have set (changed) will be actually used.
+If in the default config there is a option called 'bla' and you remove it from your override config, then the default option will be used.
+So you are not required to copy the entire file, but you can just copy the elements needed into a new file (although a full copy will simplify things)